calvin261238/BRFSS-Data-Analysis/README.md

 Database:
 Behavioral Risk Factor Surveillance System (BRFSS) dataset from Centers for Disease Control and Prevention (CDC)

+Generalizability:
+BRFFS is based on stratified random sample.
+Potential biases might be caused by missing values (NAs), unfinished interviews, or convenience bias.

+Causality:
+The dataset provides observations that can only be viewed as having correlation not causality.

 # Introduction & Research Questions:
 My research questions are divided into 2 sections.